robertoaleman/Word-List-Comparator/README.md

 ## 📄 License

 This project is released under the GNU AFFERO GENERAL PUBLIC LICENSE.
-You are free to use, modify, and distribute it for any purpose.